IWill29/My-portfolio/README.md

 ## ✨ Features

-- **Interactive 3D Elements:** Powered by Three.js and Three-Globe to provide depth and a modern aesthetic.
 - **Fluid Animations:** Smooth transitions and entry effects using Framer Motion.
 - **Fully Responsive:** Optimized for all screen sizes, from mobile devices to large desktop monitors.
 - **Dark/Light Mode:** Seamless theme switching to match user preference.